Pinterest

 Instructions:

-1. In a large pot of boiling water, cook the potatoes (in their skins) until fork tender the day before or early in the day.
+1. The day before or several hours before making the dumplings, in a large pot of boiling water, cook the potatoes (in their skins) until fork-tender.
 Cool slightly and peel.
 Rice the potatoes (or mash if you don't have a ricer).
 Let them become totally cold, cover, and refrigerate several hours or overnight.

 2. Make croutons by cutting bread into small cubes.